Kungsbacka/LifecycleManager/README.md

-﻿# Lifecycle Manager
+﻿# LifecycleManager

 ## Description

-Lifecycle Manager manages the Active Directory user account lifecycle.
+LifecycleManager manages the Active Directory user account lifecycle.
 It can perform the following tasks:

 * Create a new account (Create-Account)
 * Update account properties (Update-Account)